ouya/docs/marmalade.md

 In Visual Studio, set the build target to 'GCC X86 ANDROID Release' and build and run which will launch the deploy tool.

+The the debug dialog select build to deploy 'ARM GCC Debug' or 'ARM GCC Release' and hit 'Next Stage &gt;'.

+The 'Default' configuration should be selected and hit 'Next Stage &gt;'.

+Select the 'Android' platform and hit 'Next Stage &gt;'.

+For the 'Do Action' pick 'Package, Install, and Run'.

+Hit 'Deploy All' to build the Android package.

-The deploy tool will generate an Android package, and using adb commands you'll be able to install on the OUYA.
+The deploy tool will generate an Android package.

+If you want to manually deploy the Android package with adb commands you'll be able to install on the OUYA.

 ```
 adb install -r the.apk